enokjun/SPEC-debris-barrier-platform/README.md

    		cd <filepath of the folder containing the "SPEC-debris-barrier" folder>/SPEC-debris-barrier

 3) copy and type the following command to start the GUI (above for Linux and bottom for Mac) and wait for the GUI to open:

+   For Linux:

       		sh SPEC_debris_barrier_GUI_linux.sh

+   For Mac:

       		sh SPEC_debris_barrier_GUI_mac.sh

-4) press the "Open" button on the GUI.
+5) press the "Open" button on the GUI.
 Navigate and open the "sample_input_JSON.json" in "sample_case" folder or "sample_input_wall_JSON.json" in "sample_case_barrier" folder

-5) Press the "Check" button to see if any error is found in the input JSON files
+6) Press the "Check" button to see if any error is found in the input JSON files

-6) If no error is found, a message window will ask whether to start the analysis.
+7) If no error is found, a message window will ask whether to start the analysis.
 If the "Yes" button is selected, the simulation begins.
    If the "No" button is pressed, the simulation does not proceed.
 The user can manually start the simulation by clicking the "Run" button.

-7) All the simulation files are stored in the folders containing the JSON inputs, and the results will automatically open on the browsers
+8) All the simulation files are stored in the folders containing the JSON inputs, and the results will automatically open on the browsers

 # Reference and Guide